allynoire/takr/README.md

 tags: [ coffee, groceries ]
 # whatever other properties you need...
 ---
-# whatever you wanna write here
+# whatever you want to put here :)
 ```

 You may use the body of the file as needed and define additional frontmatter fields if required.